 - For example, in Lithuania, companies applying for EMI licenses must meet the requirement of having at least 1 director who should be resident in Lithuania.

-For a typical payment license, the international regulator will most likely ask you to provide the following set of documents:
+To get a payment license, the international regulator will most likely ask you to provide the following set of documents:

 - A program of operations that envisages the payment services to be provided;